 Only available in 2-door styles, the Impala SS was Chevrolet's high end model and distinguished with SS identification trim inside and out.

-Inside is full leather-grained vinyl upholstery with bucket seats in the front separated with a bright-trimmed center console.
+Inside is full leather-grained vinyl upholstery in ivory (trim code 845) with bucket seats in the front separated with a bright-trimmed center console.
 There were also swirl pattern instrument panel inserts unique to the SS.

-Power comes from a 327 cubic inch Turbo-Fire V8 engine (L74) with four-barrel carburetor producing 300 horsepower.
+Power comes from the original 283 cubic inch Turbo-Fire V8 engine with four-barrel carburetor producing 195 horsepower.
 This was paired with a Powerglide 2-speed automatic transmission which was a $199 option.
-This Impala actually now has a 700R4 four speed automatic transmission fitted but the owner has sensibly kept the original Powerglide.

 As you can see it all looks very tidy under the hood.